Using Sleep Props

 Sleep Sense Client Support

 We all heard about this right?
 Your baby grows at a rapid rate and needs to eat more.
-Common growth spurts are 7-10 days, 3 weeks, 6 weeks, 3 months and 6 months give or take a little, they are not exact.
-Brianna must of hit ever single one of these.
+Common growth spurts are 7-10 days, 3 weeks, 6 weeks, 3 months, 6 months, and 9 months.
+Give or take a little, they are not exact.
+Brianna must of hit every single one of these.
 She was on a great sleep schedule, then all of the sudden started waking frequently.
 I knew it was only a growth spurt, because it only lasted 3-4 days.
 After a while, I loved growth spurts.
-Because at the end of each growth spurt, she would get right back on her sleep schedule, but slept a little bit longer.
+Because at the end of each growth spurt, she would get right back on her sleep schedule, and even slept a little bit longer.
 My recommendation, just feed on demand during a growth spurt.
 If you are breastfeeding, don't worry about your supply being low.
 Your supply will actually increase to meet the demand of your baby.
 I always thought it was cool how that works.
-Don't forget to drink extra fluids, your going to be thirsty from all the feedings.
+Don't forget to drink extra fluids.
+You are going to be thirsty from all the feedings.
 And if you are bottle feeding, your partner can help with the extra feedings.
 Growth spurts can be exhausting but thankfully they don't last long.

 New Developmental Skill

 When my baby Brianna learned how to sit and crawl, that's all she wanted to do!
 I would put her in the crib awake, and up she went.
-When this happens, all you need to do is gently remind your baby it's time to sleep.
-Then place her into her usual sleep position.
-Your obviously going to have to keep putting her into that position over and over, because chances are she's going to keep getting up.
-Keep conversation to a minimum, so that you do not stimulate her.
+When your baby starts practicing her new skills, simply remind her it's time to sleep and place her back into her usual sleep position.
+You will most likely have to do that over and over, because chances are she's going to keep getting up.
+After a few tries she should get the point and tire out.
+Keep in mind that she could be testing you, to see if you allow her to play.
+Keep conversation to a minimum, so that you don't over-stimulate her.
 Only repeat it's sleepy time if she really resists, whines, or fusses.
-Your baby could be testing you, to see if you allow her to play.
-Just keep placing her back.
 If you did your bedtime routine, and did everything else right, your baby will eventually fall asleep.
-Because guess what time it is ?...sleepy time, meaning she is already drowsy and tired.
-Your baby will soon tire out and give up, and fall asleep.
-If your baby thinks this is a game, walking out of the room may work better.
-Not all babies respond well to laying them down over and over.
+Because guess what time it is?… sleepy time, meaning she is already drowsy and tired.
+Your baby will soon tire out and give up and fall asleep.
+If however, your baby thinks this is a game, walking out of the room may work better.
+Not all babies respond well to being laid down over and over.